 Battery Charge Indicator

 Use the sight glass on the top of a maintenance-free battery to gauge the (SoC) state of charge.
 Typically a light green dot indicates a fully charged battery.
 The electrolyte solution is close to 1.265, a solution that is heavier than water (1.0).

 Maintenance-free batteries are equipped with relief valves that prevent pressure buildup.
-That’s why they manufacturers refer to them as VRLA or valve regulated lead acid batteries.
+Manufacturers refer to them as VRLA or valve-regulated lead-acid batteries.

 A dark green/black indicator on a maintenance-free battery typically indicates that the battery needs a charge.
 The electrolyte has gone through a chemical reaction; it's now closer to water.
 Charging a battery with a dark indicator restores the solution's specific gravity.